 She says the stats were interesting at first but quickly became an obsession.
 "I found myself under pressure to fall asleep and stay asleep, just so it would show good results.
 It was stressful knowing something was there monitoring my sleep.
 I was constantly waking up and conscious of not moving around too much when I was in bed."
 At around the three-week mark, Indi noticed the quantity, and quality, of her sleep had plummeted.

-Like Indi, us Brits have become a nation obsessed with our snooze time and business is booming, not just in the sleep tracker department.
+Like Indi, we have become a nation obsessed with our snooze time and business is booming, not just in the sleep tracker department.
 According to a 2017 report, the sleep-health industry is worth $40bn, growing by more than 8% globally every year.
-From £500 breath-synced sleep robots to thermo-regulating PJs and soothing smart rings, the latest insomnia-busting tech promises the perfect night’s sleep.
-Millions of us are tuning into meditation app Calm’s Sleep Stories on a nightly basis; Blue Gold, the app’s most popular slumber-inducing fable, narrated by Stephen Fry, has been listened to over 15 million times.
+From $800 breath-synced sleep robots to thermo-regulating PJs and soothing smart rings, the latest insomnia-busting tech promises the perfect night’s sleep.
+Millions of us are tuning into meditation app Calm’s Sleep Stories on a nightly basis.

 If your sleep tracker tells you you’ve had four hours of poor quality sleep — even if the truth is far from this — the chances are this will psychologically impact your mood, energy levels and productivity the following day.